omarandstuff/reducthor/README.md

 export default reducthor
 ```

-And this is how you can call that action from our reducthor object to mutate the state.
+And this is how you can call that action from our Reducthor object to mutate the state.

 ```js
 // index.js